-NSCI 3220 Naval Operations 3 hours Principles and concepts of naval operations; rules of the road, command, and control rules of the road, command and control in naval operations, communications, antisubmarine warfare, international maritime law, and practical solution of relative motion problems.
+NSCI 3220 Naval Operations

+Principles and concepts of naval operations; rules of the road, command and control in naval operations, communications, antisubmarine warfare, international maritime law, and practical solution of relative motion problems.
 Prerequisite: NSCI 3120.

 NSCI 4940 Leadership and Ethics 2 hours Capstone course of the NROTC academic syllabus.
 It is designed to provide all midshipmen with the ethical foundation and basic leadership tools needed to be effective junior officers.
 Prerequisite: junior standing in NROTC.